telota/corpus-nummorum-editor/DOCUMENTATION.md

 * go into the newly created src-directory and run `composer install` (ensure you are using the right PHP Version and have all required PHP Extensions installad)
 * create an `.env`-file (you can use `.env.example` as a blueprint), enter the required data (DB Connection, Emailsettings etc.) There is a key called `APP_STORAGE`.
 If you created the data-Subdirectory as mentioned above you don't have to change the location.
 Otherwise you have to enter the path to your static data.
 * grant writing permissions for www-data to `src/storage`
-* Setup the databases using our SQL-Dumps in `src/sql` (Artisan Migrations are planed for the future)
+* Setup the databases using our SQL-Dumps in `src/sql` (Artisan Migrations are planed for the future).
+You need to create `cn_app` (must be set as default in .env) and `cn_data`.
+Please note: the Laravel-User must be the same for both databases.
+SELECT, UPDATE, INSERT and DELETE must be granted as permissions.
+More operational rights are not required and not recommanded.
 * Setup the [Laravel Command Scheduler](https://laravel.com/docs/8.x/scheduling) as Cronjob: `* * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1`
 * If your are in a local development instance you can run `php artisan serve` to start the Laravel Dev Server.
 For deployment you have to setup the server configuration (as described in the next section).
 For further information concerning installation have a look at [Laravel's Installation tips](https://laravel.com/docs/8.x/installation)